- masking tape

 - cutting table

 To achieve the best result, use a honeycomb cutting table.
 Take a piece of imitation leather, put it in the laser and smooth it down.
-The material may shift or distort easily during the laser process, so you should fix it with masking tape.
+The material may shift or distort easily during the laser process, so you should fix it in place with masking tape.

 Used laser parameters